-4.3.4.1 A parking area (PA), connected to the TLOF via a parking transition area (PTA), should be provided when practicable.
+4.3.4.1 A parking area (PA), connected to the TLOF via a parking transition area (PTA), should be considered when practicable and helicopter support requirements warrant.
+A suitable alternative is to locate a secondary helideck in another location on the facility for this purpose.

 4.3.4.2 A PA provides the ability to park one helicopter, which has been shut down, and safely land a second helicopter on the TLOF.
 The ability to park a helicopter on an offshore installation and to be able to use the helideck for other helicopter operations at the same time provides greater operational flexibility.

-4.3.4.3 The PA should be located outside the obstacle-free sector (OFS) and outside the limited obstacle sector (LOS) of the helideck so that a helicopter parked on the PA is outside the LOS height limitations.
-4.3.4.4 The PA, if included in the design, may be any shape and should be of sufficient size to contain a circle of diameter of not less than 1.0D of the largest helicopter the parking area is intended to serve as illustrated in Figures 4 and 5 for a 1.0D TLOF and 0.83D TLOF respectively.
-If a PA of 1.0D cannot be provided due to space or structural limitations, a limited parking area (LPA) or push-in parking area (PIPA) may be provided as outlined in Annex A. 4.3.4.5 A parking protection area (PPA), as indicated in Figures 4 and 5 shall also be provided.
+4.3.4.3 The PA should be located outside the obstacle-free sector (OFS) and outside the LOS of the helideck so that a helicopter parked on the PA is outside the LOS height limitations.

+4.3.4.4 The PA, if included in the design, may be any shape and should be of sufficient size to contain a circle of diameter of not less than 1.0D of the largest helicopter the parking area is intended to serve as illustrated in Figures 4.3.4.A and 4.3.4.B for a 1.0D TLOF and 0.83D TLOF respectively.
+If a PA of 1.0D cannot be provided due to space or structural limitations, a limited parking area (LPA) or push-in parking area (PIPA) may be provided as outlined in Annex A.

+4.3.4.5 A parking protection area (PPA), as indicated in Figures 4.3.4.A and 4.3.4.B shall also be provided.
 The PPA extends beyond the outer perimeter of the PTA and 1.0D circle of the PA by a minimum distance of 0.33D.
-See Figure 4.
-The PPA area may contain objects whose presence are essential for the safe operation of the helicopter to a maximum height of 10 in.
+See Figure 4.3.4.A The PPA area may contain objects whose presence are essential for the safe operation of the helicopter to a maximum height of 10 in.
 (25 cm).

-Figure 5 - 1.0D FATO and 0.83D TLOF with a 1.0D Parking Area.
+Figure 4.3.4.A 1.0D FATO and 1.0D TLOF with a 1.0D Parking Area.